-Name Setting Description Default Valid Values threshold.
-Agents Progress agents_progress viewable When a scan gathers information from agents, Tenable Nessus Manager does not show detailed agents information if the number of agents exceeds this setting.
+Setting Description Default Valid Values Restart Required? are automatically unlinked if agent_auto unlink is set to yes.
+Note: This value must be less than the agent_auto delete threshold. agents_progress_viewable When a scan gathers information from agents, Tenable Nessus Manager does not show detailed agents information if the number of agents exceeds this setting.
 Instead, a message indicates that results are being gathered and will be viewable when the scan is complete.
 100 Integers.
-If set to 0, this defaults to 100.
-Automatically Download Agent Updates agent_updates_from feed When enabled, new Tenable Nessus Agent software updates are automatically downloaded. yes yes or no Concurrent Agent Software cloud.manage.download max The maximum concurrent agent update 10 Integers
+If set to 0, this defaults to 100. no agent_updates_from_feed When enabled, yes yes or no yes

-Name Setting Description Default Valid Values Updates downloads.
-Include Audit Trail Data agent_merge_audit_trail Controls whether or not agent scan result audit trail data is included in the main agent database.
+Setting Description Default Valid Values Restart Required? new Tenable Agent software updates are automatically downloaded. cloud.manage.download max The maximum concurrent agent update downloads.
+10 Integers no agent_merge_audit_trail Controls whether or not agent scan result audit trail data is included in the main agent database.
 Excluding audit trail data can significantly improve agent result processing performance.
 If this setting is set to false, the Audit Trail Verbosity setting in an individual scan or policy defaults to No audit trail.
-Available in false true or false Nessus 8.3 and later.
-Include KB Data agent_merge_kb Includes the agent scan result KB data in the main agent false true or false
+Available in false true or false no

-Name Setting Description Default Valid Values database.
+Setting Description Default Valid Values Restart Required?
+Nessus 8.3 and later. agent_merge_kb Includes the agent scan result KB data in the main agent database.
 Excluding KB data can significantly improve agent result processing performance.
 If this setting is set to false, the Include the KB setting in an individual scan or policy defaults to Exclude KB.
-Available in Nessus 8.3 and later.
-Result Processing Journal Mode agent_merge_journal mode Sets the journaling mode to use when processing agent results.
-Depending on the environment, this can somewhat improve processing performance, but also DELETE MEMORY TRUNCATE DELETE
+Available in Nessus 8.3 and later. false true or false no agent_merge_journal mode Sets the journaling mode to use when processing agent results.
+Depending on the DELETE MEMORY TRUNCATE DELETE no